 If you’re still in massage school, congratulate yourself for starting to prepare for the MBLEx ahead of time.
 By creating your study plan and studying for school tests with the MBLEx in mind, you will be ready to take the licensing exam soon after graduating from your massage program.
 Plus, since you’re still in school, you have access to teachers who are available to answer your questions.

-I’ve created the following 5-step process to help you prepare for the MBLEx.
+I’ve created the following 5-step process to help you prepare for the MBLEx in 2021.

 5 Steps to Prepare for the